saacki/time.lk/README.md

 ## 🔧 How It Works

-Unlike traditional clocks that rely on the client’s or server’s system time, `time.lk` fetches official time from a **world time API**, calculates the roundtrip latency, and adjusts the result accordingly:
+Unlike traditional clocks that rely on the client’s or server’s system time, `time.lk` fetches official time from a **world time API/ TimeAPI.io**, calculates the roundtrip latency, and adjusts the result accordingly:

 1. **Client request → API timestamped**
 2. **Latency measured**, time adjusted based on roundtrip delay